-Kant’s “The Transcendental Analytic (Part I, Of Space)”
+Kant’s “The Transcendental Aesthetic (Part I, Of Space)”

 The Transcendental Aesthetic is the first major section of Kant’s monumental Critique of Pure Reason.
 Found in this section are his arguments for the transcendental ideality of space and time.
 Against the view that space is a property of things, or a relation between them, Kant argues that space and time are merely the necessary forms of our representation.